Wilco (The Album): Reception

 Wilco (The Album) received generally favorable reviews, garnering a 76/100 critic score on Metacritic from 34 critics.
 NME gave the album a score of eight out of ten and noted that Wilco "covered all bases this time; pushing themselves to experiment while still celebrating what makes their music so catchy and compelling," while Paste gave the album a score of 7.4 out of ten and described it as "full of thoughtful, artfully crafted lyrics wrapped in memorable hooks that should stand the test of time."
 Other reviewers made note of the creative longevity of the band, with Pitchfork citing it as the "work of veterans unafraid to express mature emotions with an appropriate level of musical depth and nuance" and The Record Review remarking that "in their fifteenth year, Wilco is still crafting albums that are both melodic and relevant."

 Filter gave the album a score of 87% and said it "adds yet another chapter to the story, and if this band's relevance is to continue going forward, then let the resilent closer 'Everlasting Everything' score our impending sunrise."
-Uncut gave the album four stars out of five and labeled it as the "Album of the Month" while stating that it "picks up more or less where 2007’s mellow and soulful 'Sky Blue Sky' left off, but subtly expands that record’s parameters."
+Uncut gave the album four stars out of five and labeled it as the "Album of the Month" while stating that it "picks up more or less where 2007's mellow and soulful 'Sky Blue Sky' left off, but subtly expands that record's parameters."
 Q also gave the album four stars out of five and said that everything in the album "delivers the predominant warmth 'Sky Blue Sky' lacked and betrays a sharp ear for melody that has often been obscured by sonic theatrics."
-Alternative Press likewise gave the album four stars out of five and said, "Wilco continues to reign in their experiemntal fuzz, focusing more on pretty melodies, upbeat toe-tappers and sweet acoustic numbers for their seventh full-length."
+Alternative Press likewise gave the album four stars out of five and said, "Wilco continues to reign in their experimental fuzz, focusing more on pretty melodies, upbeat toe-tappers and sweet acoustic numbers for their seventh full-length."
 Now likewise gave the album four stars and called the album "middle-of-the-road, but only by Wilco standards.
 A worthwhile listen."
 Hot Press gave the album a favorable review and said the album has "Surprisingly laidback new dispatch from uptight country rockers."
 The Boston Globe also gave the album a favorable review and stated: "Like with many good rock records, bits of whimsy, melancholy, confusion, and joy swirl around the songs of Wilco (the album).
-So while it may not feel as groundbreaking as previous releases, it’s just as human."
+So while it may not feel as groundbreaking as previous releases, it's just as human."